Performance / Market Calls

 - CPM is binary.
 It is either Risk On (invested in the market) or Risk Off (out of the market).
 There are no short positions, leveraged longs, or hedging via derivatives.

 - CPM is not a returns-driven model.
 It was designed to protect investor assets during adverse market conditions while taking advantage of the market’s historical propensity to move higher over time.

 - CPM utilizes 3 quantitative inputs.

 - CPM uses the S&P 500 as a proxy for the market.

-This data is provided for information purposes only.
-Past performance or back-tested results may not necessarily indicate future results.
+This is provided for information purposes only and is not intended to be a solicitation to buy or sell securities.
 The performance indicated from back-testing or historical track record may not be typical of future performance.
 No inferences may be made and no guarantees of profitability are being stated by Asbury Research LLC.
 The risk of loss trading in financial assets can be substantial.
 Therefore, you should therefore carefully consider whether such trading is suitable for you in light of your financial condition.